Frontier molecular orbital theory

-In chemistry, frontier molecular orbital theory is an application of MO theory describing HOMO/LUMO interactions.
+In chemistry, frontier molecular orbital theory is an application of molecular orbital theory describing HOMO–LUMO interactions.

 History

 In 1952, Kenichi Fukui published a paper in the Journal of Chemical Physics titled "A molecular theory of reactivity in aromatic hydrocarbons."
 Though widely criticized at the time, he later shared the Nobel Prize in Chemistry with Roald Hoffmann for his work on reaction mechanisms.
 Hoffman's work focused on creating a set of four pericyclic reactions in organic chemistry, based on orbital symmetry, which he coauthored with Robert Burns Woodward, entitled "The Conservation of Orbital Symmetry."

-Fukui's own work looked at the frontier orbitals, and in particular the effects of the Highest Occupied Molecular Orbital (HOMO) and the Lowest Unoccupied Molecular Orbital (LUMO) on reaction mechanisms, which led to it being called Frontier Molecular Orbital Theory (FMO Theory).
+Fukui's own work looked at the frontier orbitals, and in particular the effects of the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) on reaction mechanisms, which led to it being called frontier molecular orbital theory (FMO theory).
 He used these interactions to better understand the conclusions of the Woodward–Hoffmann rules.